Hilbert's eighteenth problem: Second question: anisohedral tiling in three dimensions

-The second part of the problem asks whether there exists a polyhedron which tiles 3-dimensional Euclidean space but is not the fundamental region of any space group; that is, which tiles but does not admit an isohedral (tile-transitive) tiling.
-Such tiles are now known as anisohedral.
-In asking the problem in three dimensions, Hilbert was probably assuming that no such tile exists in two dimensions; this assumption later turned out to be incorrect.
+The second question in Hilbert's problem asks whether there exists a polyhedron in three-dimensional Euclidean space that tiles but not the fundamental region of any space group.
+In other words, the second problem asked which tiles, but does not admit an isohedral (tile-transitive) tiling.
+Such tiles are not equivalent under any symmetry of the tiling, which are now known as anisohedral.
+Posing the problem in three dimensions, Hilbert probably assumed that no such tile exists in two dimensions; this assumption later proved to be incorrect.

-The first such tile in three dimensions was found by Karl Reinhardt in 1928.
-The first example in two dimensions was found by Heesch in 1935.
-The related einstein problem asks for a shape that can tile space but not with an infinite cyclic group of symmetries.
+Such a three dimensions polyhedron was found by Karl Reinhardt in his 1928 booklet titled Zur Zerlegung der euklidischen Räume in kongruente Polytope.
+The first example in two dimensions was found by Heinrich Heesch in 1935.

+The einstein problem, where "einstein" means "one stone" in German's word play, is the natural extension of Hilbert's eighteenth problem's second question.
+The problem asks for a shape that can tile space but not with an infinite cyclic group of symmetries.
+Equivalently, it asks the existence of a single prototile that forms an aperiodic set, a shape that can tessellate space but only in a non-periodic way.
+It was solved in 2024 by David Smith and his colleagues.